3.3.5 After the second entitlement period

 Conduct review

-Agents need to obtain all necessary up to date information in order to conduct a thorough review and make an informed decision on the worker’s ongoing entitlements such as:
+Agents and self-insurers need to obtain all necessary up to date information in order to conduct a thorough review and make an informed decision on the worker’s ongoing entitlements such as:

 A properly conducted review will also identify any gaps or missing information for follow up.

-Agents are required to develop a strategy/plan to assist the worker to return to work where possible as part of the review.
+Agents and self-insurers are required to develop a strategy/plan to assist the worker to return to work where possible as part of the review.

 Review findings